-Therefore the Nakhoda Mosque is an important mosque, which has been a part of the religious life of the Muslims for many years.
-Situated in the Chitpur area the mosque has witnessed the changes that has occurred around the place, which was much down trodden and has transformed greatly in the present times.
+The Nakhoda Mosque is among the heritage sites in India but it has fallen in the group of the endangered monuments.
+There are many measures taken to restore the glory of the Mosque, in the past few years.
+Situated in the Chitpore area the mosque has witnessed the changes that have occurred around the place, which was much down trodden and has transformed greatly in the present times.
 Developments have touched this remote place and here we get a glimpse of newest technology the boon of the civilized life.